Join Us This Sunday

 Steeple and Maintenance

-When in the later part of the 18th century a wave of interest and pride in building of church spires took place, the vestry of Trinity, after much discussion, decided to undertake the construction of one if the necessary funds could be raised.
+In the later part of the 18th century there was suddenly a wave of interest and pride in the building of church steeples.
+After much discussion, the vestry at Holy Trinity decided to undertake the construction of a steeple provided that the necessary funds could be raised.
 The cost was estimated at 1500 pounds.
-A subscription list was drawn up and the pastor and elders visited the people, and secured 210 liberal subscriptions.
-Work on the foundation began in 1785, with walls seven feet in thickness and, in places, seventeen feet in depth.
+A subscription list was drawn up and the pastor and elders visited the people, securing 210 liberal subscriptions.
+Given the commitment to finance the project, work on the foundation began in 1785.
+The walls were seven feet in thickness and, in places, seventeen feet in depth.
 By the following year, the height had reached 86 feet and the cost at this point reached an alarming 1100 pounds.

 On December 1, 1791, an agreement was reached with two Philadelphia carpenters to continue with the construction.
 From this point, construction progressed rapidly.
 To help fund the remaining work, the Pennsylvania legislature was petitioned for a permit to allow the congregation to run a lottery.
 The lottery was a success, and the project was completed on December 8, 1794.
 The height is 195 feet, just 20 inches shorter than the steeple on Christ Church, Philadelphia.